 ERAS Volunteer Experiences

 ERAS encourages all applicants to include their unpaid and extracurriculars in the volunteer category of the ERAS Experience section.
-This means that if you have many clinical experiences that you want to include in the Experience section, you can divide them up between the clinical category and the volunteer category, but make sure to only include unpaid experiences in the latter.
+This means that if you have a number of clinical experiences that you want to include in the Experience section, you can divide them up between the clinical category and the volunteer category, but make sure to only include unpaid experiences in the latter.

 Dr. Taneja says she found plenty of volunteering opportunities locally, but don’t hesitate to search for more opportunities online.